dev-muyiwa/eventify/README.md

-Here's the updated README draft including Knex as the technology for SQL queries:

----

 # Eventify

 Eventify is a comprehensive event booking system designed to manage events, ticketing, and payments.
 Built with NestJS, Docker, and Knex, this system provides a modern, scalable solution for event management with integrated Swagger documentation and rate limiting.